puck/catalystcloud-docs/source/object-storage/replication-policy.rst

 To create a container with a non-default policy we have to specify which policy we want to use in our curl command.
-Make sure that you end the storage url with "/name of the container" In this example we are creating a container called "cont-pol"
+Make sure that you end the storage url with "/name-of-the-container" In this example we are creating a container called "cont-pol"

 .. code-block:: bash